iaiting/vduclient/README.md

 ## Requirements

-Python 3
+Python 3.9.4

 ## Setting up for testing

-Make sure to `pip install` required libraries if necessary

 1.)
-Edit test settings at the top of the file to your liking

-2.)
-Run `test.py` - Checkmarks mean passed, Crosses mean did not pass
+Run `test.py`

+To add new tests or edit the settings of the testing suite, modify the file

 ## Adding custom tests